Darkle/BlueLoss-Android-App/devNotes.md

 To uninstall your apk via the terminal, run `adb uninstall your.package.name`

 To install your apk via the terminal, tun `adb install /path/to/apk-debug.apk`

+We use the broadcast receiver for detecting network changes in Android Marshmellow (6) and below.
+We use Job Schedulers to check for network changes in Android Nougat(7) and above.